 A continuing exploration of painting including more contemporary materials and processes.
 Historical and contemporary approaches will be analyzed.
 Emphasis on the individualization of each student's visual vocabulary and their understanding of contemporary issues in painting.
+Offered alternate years.
 Fees: Additional fee required.
 Prerequisites: ARDE2410

 ARDE3430 Digital Photography (3)

-A continuation of ARDE2430.
-Students will explore digital imaging techniques and applications of acquiring, manipulating and outputting digitized photographic images using Adobe Photoshop.
-Emphasis will be placed on image making and will explore camera, digital and mixed media techniques for making photo art.
+Students will explore digital imaging techniques and applications of acquiring, manipulating and outputting digitized photographic images using Adobe Lightroom and Photoshop.
+Students should have a DSLR for this course.
 Fees: Additional fee required.
-Prerequisites: ARDE2430, ARDE2760, or instructor's approval.
+Prerequisites: ARDE2430, ARDE2760, or instructor's approval

 ARDE3440 Introduction to Web Design (3)